dret/HTML5-overview/README.md

 ### Notes (25 Specs)

+Please keep in mind that [W3C NOTE documents have no official standing and often represent outdated or abandoned work](http://www.w3.org/2014/Process-20140801/#maturity-levels).

 * [Calendar API](http://www.w3.org/TR/calendar-api "The Calendar API defines the high-level interfaces required to obtain read access to a user's calendaring service.")
 * [Contacts Manager API](http://www.w3.org/TR/contacts-manager-api "This specification defines a System Level API which offers a simple interface to manage user's contacts stored in the system's address book.
 A typical use case of the Contacts API is the implementation of an application to manage said address book.")
 * [Content Security Policy 1.0](http://www.w3.org/TR/CSP "This document defines a policy language used to declare a set of content restrictions for a web resource, and a mechanism for transmitting the policy from a server to a client where the policy is enforced.")